Skip to main content

 export PROVER_ADDRESS=<PROVER_ADDRESS>

 At this point, we've done all the necessary setup.
-If you installed with Docker, you can run the following command:
+If you installed with Docker, you can run the following command to start your prover:

 docker run --rm public.ecr.aws/succinct-labs/spn-node:latest-gpu prove \